-Crash results in death in East Feliciana
+35-year-old dies in East Feliciana Parish crash

 Latest Weather Blog

-Crash results in death in East Feliciana
+35-year-old dies in East Feliciana Parish crash

 East Feliciana - A single vehicle crash resulted in one death on Saturday night.